Abubakar4U/Abubakar4U/README.md

 - 👋 Hi, I’m Abubakar.
 - 👀 I’m interested in Blockchains & Cybersecurity.
-- 🌱 I’m currently learning Ethical Hacking, Defi
+- 🌱 I’m currently learning Ethical Hacking & Defi
 - 💞️ I’m looking to collaborate on Projects😜
 - 📫 How to reach me @wambankigo on X(twitter.)